angeluriot/Papermap/doc/contribute/maps.md

 	// A short description of the map
 	"description": "Results from studies evaluating the impact of vaccines on the development of autism or ASD (Autism Spectrum Disorder).",

-	// A list of tags related to the map (used for searching) "tags": [
+	// Tags related to the map (used for search)
+	"tags": [
 		"vaccines",
 		"autism",